SaraSchaal/CoreSim_QTL/notebook/20211022_invCodeChange.md

 So we manually have to make a recombination event with the standard orientation that results in the same inheritance as what we showed in the "what we want slim to do" example.

-## Example of how to make the recombination for an individual homozygous for the inversion to match the first example by adding breakpoints at X and Y + 1 and again * represent proposed breakpoints.
+## Example of how to make the recombination for an individual homozygous for the inversion to match the first example
+We do this by adding breakpoints at X and Y + 1 and again * represent proposed breakpoints.
 We want AY to be inherited together and X and D to be inherited together:
 ```
 	 * *      *
 	AX--C----YD - chrom1